jkleinekorte/millgas2what/README.md

 # millgas2what
 Responsible for this repository is johanna.kleinekorte@rwth-aachen.de.
-The repository contains the code and results published in the paper
-  Kleinekorte et al. (2022): "What shall we do with steel mill off-gas: Polygeneration systems minimizing greenhouse gas emissions", Environmental Science & Technology, in print.
 If you need access to the paper, please feel free to send me an email.

 # Introduction
 This repository provides all non-licensed parts of the code to reproduce the results published in the paper "What shall we do with steel mill off-gas: Polygeneration systems minimizing greenhouse gas emissions" (DOI: to be added after submission)